 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to take this medication if their doctor has not prescribed it.

 What form(s) does this medication come in?

-Each white-to-off-white, film-coated, capsule-shaped tablet, with "A33" debossed on one side and plain on the other side, contains cefuroxime 250 mg as cefuroxime axetil.
+Each white-to-off-white, film-coated, capsule-shaped tablet, with "A33" debossed on one side and plain on the other side, contains 250 mg of cefuroxime as cefuroxime axetil.
 Nonmedicinal ingredients: microcrystalline cellulose, croscarmellose sodium, sodium lauryl sulphate, silica colloidal anhydrous, and hydrogenated vegetable oil; coating: hypromellose (Methocel E5 LV Premium), titanium dioxide, and Macrogol 400 (Polyglycol 400).

-Each white-to-off-white, film-coated, capsule-shaped tablet, with "A34" debossed on one side and plain on the other side, contains cefuroxime 500 mg as cefuroxime axetil.
+Each white-to-off-white, film-coated, capsule-shaped tablet, with "A34" debossed on one side and plain on the other side, contains 500 mg of cefuroxime as cefuroxime axetil.
 Nonmedicinal ingredients: microcrystalline cellulose, croscarmellose sodium, sodium lauryl sulphate, silica colloidal anhydrous, and hydrogenated vegetable oil; coating: hypromellose (Methocel E5 LV Premium), titanium dioxide, and Macrogol 400 (Polyglycol 400).

 How should I use this medication?

 Adults and children 12 years of age and older: The recommended dose of cefuroxime ranges from 250 mg twice daily to 500 mg twice daily for 7 to 10 days.
 Taking cefuroxime with food helps the medication to be better absorbed into the bloodstream.
 Swallow the medication whole with a glass of water; do not chew, divide, or crush the tablets.